 By Kyle Ponterio – Stack’s Bowers Auctions ……

 We are no longer accepting consignments for our April Hong Kong auction.
-We are however taking consignments of world and ancient coins and world paper money for our May Collectors Choice Online (CCO), our August 2018 Hong Kong, August 2018 American Numismatic Association (ANA), our October 2018 Collectors Choice Online (CCO) and our 2019 New York International Numismatic Convention (NYINC) auctions.
-If you are interested in consigning your coins and paper currency (whether a whole collection or a single rarity) contact one of our consignment directors.
+We are however taking consignments of world and ancient coins and world paper money for our May Collectors Choice Online (CCO), our August 2018 Hong Kong, August 2018 American Numismatic Association (ANA), October 2018 Collectors Choice Online (CCO) and our 2019 New York International Numismatic Convention (NYINC) auctions.
+If you are interested in consigning your coins and paper currency (whether a whole collection or a single rarity), then contact one of our consignment directors.